 Some supplements are better suited to the keto diet

 If you are looking to add sweet potatoes to your ketogenic diet, consider the most appropriate preparation method for this type of diet.
 Some recipes can affect carbohydrate absorption.
 Sweet potatoes made from high-carbohydrate ingredients such as brown sugar, maple syrup, and fruit juice are not suitable for the keto diet.
-For example, cooking methods that work best include whole roasted sweet potatoes, served with butter, coconut oil and melted cheese, or sliced and fried.
+For example, cooking methods that work best include whole roasted sweet potatoes, served with butter, coconut oil and melted cheese, or sliced

 The ketogenic diet is characterized by good lipid absorption and a moderate to low carbohydrate content.
 Sweet potatoes are high in carbohydrates and can make it difficult to maintain ketosis, which is often not included in the keto diet.
 Intake of small portions in moderation allows the sweet potato to be included in the keto menu without increasing daily carbohydrate consumption.
 Preparations based on sweet potatoes and high carbohydrate ingredients such as cane sugar and maple syrup should be avoided.
 Recipes to include on the ketogenic diet should be higher in fat, no carbs other than sweet potatoes.
 You can bake them whole, serve them in butter or coconut oil, or fry them.